bbhatta024/bbhatta024/README.md

 # Step 1: Create an output directory if it doesn't exist
 mkdir -p output

-# Step 2: Concatenate McrA and HSP70 sequences into single files
+# Step 2: Combine McrA and HSP70 sequences into single files
 for file in ref_sequences/m*.fasta; do
     cat "$file" >> output/mcrAall.txt
 done